rdmpage/gbif-geocoder-tester/README.md

 Take example data, e.g. sequences (maybe DNA barcodes), geocode, then add to GBIF.

+### Matching text strings, specimens, etc. (separate problem)

+### Outputs

+- add new datasets to GBIF
+- demonstrate before and after improvements for species

 ## Need to be able to measure performance